10 Best Tours and Day Trips in Amman

 • Duration: I recommend about four hours.

-• Means of transportation: the tour is usually done on foot, but some guided tours may offer a comfortable air-conditioned bus.
+• Means of transport: the tour is usually done on foot, but some guided tours may offer a comfortable air-conditioned bus.

 Book a guided tour of Amman

-2. Tour the site of the baptism of Bethany
+2. Tour to the baptismal site of Bethany

 Baptism of Jesus Bethany|©ROBIN JU